Beads come in a variety of different shapes and sizes as well as being drilled in a number of different ways!

 This means that the bead will be drilled to a centre point, this is a common drill hole used on pearls and beads that are to be attached to pegs for earrings etc.

-This style of drill hole conceals the fitting making the bead the most prominent feature, it is perfect for making little stud earrings or adding a round bead / pearl feature on to a ring.
-Attach half drilled beads on to the peg findings with a little glue - we recommend Devcon 5 minute epoxy glue.
+This style of drill hole conceals the fitting making the bead the most prominent feature, it is perfect for making little stud earrings or adding a round bead/pearl feature on to a ring.

 This means that the hole has been drilled horizontally through the top of the bead so that the bead itself hangs lower than the thread.